vtjc2002/LearnAI-Bootcamp/README.md

 ## Certifications

-The LearnAI team had intense participation in the creation of the following new certifications from Microsoft:
+The LearnAI team had intense participation in the creation of the following new Microsoft certifications:

 + Azure Data Engineer​
   + DP-200: Implementing an Azure Data Solution ​